 This will kill most bacteria and germs on the toothbrush.

-For those that like to lay on the couch while unwell, you may need to consider cleaning cushions or throws that have used by somebody unwell, to wash away any remaining germs.
+For those who like to lay on the couch while unwell, you may need to consider cleaning cushions or throws that have used by somebody unwell, to wash away any remaining germs.
+Add Laundry Cleanser to the wash to help kill bacteria and dry in the sunshine.